 If you’re at a happy hour event and someone is talking about launching a new business, that should raise a red flag for you.
 It’s not time to pitch yet, but asking something like, “Oh, have you started the website yet?” can let you know if it’s appropriate to go in for a direct offer.

 And if the timing is right, if they’re looking for a designer and you’re right there, it’s okay to be direct.
 You’re offering a solution to a problem they know they have, which will be appreciated.

 Take your mind off yourself

 The one overall theme to follow when networking is to think about relationships over projects.

-Pitching people too soon or working the room may land you one or two projects, but you’re not building significant relationships that will last beyond that last deadline.
+Pitching people too soon or working the room may land you one or two projects, but you’re not building significant relationships that will last beyond the final deadline.
 Relationships, however, have infinite value.

 Relationships can give you insights.
 Relationships can bring you referrals.
-And connecting relationships to projects is what keeps clients coming back for more than one job or introducing you to all of their other contacts.
+And connecting relationships to projects is what keeps clients coming back for more work and introducing you to all of their other contacts.

 Have you been able to crack the code when it comes to valuable networking?
 What benefits has it brought you?